MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-app-submissions.md

 |  isCrossPlayEnabled               |   boolean      |   Indicates whether the game supports multiplayer sessions between players on Windows 10 PCs and Xbox.  |
 |  kinectDataForExternal               |   string      |  One of the following string values that indicates whether the game can collect Kinect data and send it to external services: <ul><li>NotSet</li><li>Unknown</li><li>Enabled</li><li>Disabled</li></ul>   |

+> [!NOTE]
+> The *gamingOptions* resource was added in May 2017, after the Microsoft Store submission API was first released to developers.
+If you created a submission for an app via the submission API before this resource was introduced and this submission is still in progress, this resource will be null for submissions for the app until you successfully commit the submission or you delete it.
+If the *gamingOptions* resource is not available for submissions for an app, the *hasAdvancedListingPermission* field of the [Application resource](get-app-data.md#application_object) returned by the [get an app](get-an-app.md) method is false.

 <span id="status-details-object" />
 ### Status details resource